 By splitting your Access database you separate the application into the front end and data (tables) into the back end.
 This is a good practice for all software including Access applications.
 This is why I recommend that every database should be split into an application/front end and data/back end.
 It is not just for multi-user applications/databases.
 I always split a database from the start.
 Even if it is just for a single user on a standalone computer.

 Splitting a database is not just for multi-user databases.

 Why you should split every database used by multiple users at the same time

 An Access database should never be opened by more than one user at a time.
 What?
-Access is supposed to be able to create a multi user database.
-I can be used for multi user applications.
-The way you do this is to split the database into app (front end) and data (backend).
-Each user will have copy of the app (front end) that is not shared.
+Access is supposed to be able to create a multi-user database.
+I can be used for multi-user applications.
+The way you do this is to split the database into an app (front end) and data (backend).
+Each user will have a copy of the app (front end) that is not shared.
 The data (back end) is shared by having each user’s app (front end) link to the tables is the shared back end.
 Only the app (front end) is actually opened by Access directly.

-I don’t know of any good multi user software that is nt split into a front end and back end.
-All software that use a RDBMS like an SQL Server, is split.
+I don’t know of any good multi-user software that is not split into a front end and back end.
+All software that uses an RDBMS like an SQL Server, is split.
 The RDBMS is the data or back end.
 This Includes web sites A web site is a back end.
-The browser on each user’s PC/device/smartphone is the front end. .
+The browser on each user’s PC/device/smartphone is the front end.
 The front end is the ASP/PHP/web scripts that generate the HTML to be sent to the end user's PC/device.

 When to split your database?